OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

 ## 1: Test reporter

 Showing all your test results in GitHub, the [test reporter](https://github.com/marketplace/actions/test-reporter) action helps keep the important parts of your code and testing processes in one place.
-Providing the results in XML or JSON formats as part of a ‘check run’, this action tells you where your code failed and with useful stats.
+Providing the results in XML or JSON formats as part of a ‘check run’, this action tells you where your code failed with useful stats.

 Test reporter already supports most of the popular testing tools for the likes of .NET, JavaScript and more.
 Plus, you can add more by raising an issue or contributing yourself.

 Supported frameworks:

--	.NET: xUnit, NUnit and MSTest
+-	.NET: xUnit, NUnit, and MSTest
 -	Dart: test
 -	Flutter: test
 -	Java: JUnit